One-dimensional Schr\"odinger operators with singular periodic potentials: Main results

 see, for an example, \cite{DnSch2, ReSi4}.
-Under the assumption \eqref{eq_38_MnRs} the Hill-Schr\"{o}dinger operators $S(q)$ are lower semibounded and self-adjoint on the Hilbert space $L_{2}(\mathbb{R})$, they have absolutely continuous spectra with a band and gap structure.
+Under assumption \eqref{eq_38_MnRs}, the Hill-Schr\"{o}dinger operators $S(q)$ are lower semibounded and self-adjoint on the Hilbert space $L_{2}(\mathbb{R})$; they have absolutely continuous spectra with a band and gap structure.

-Spectra of the Hill-Schr\"{o}dinger operators are defined well by a location of the spectral gap endpoints.
-It is known that for the endpoints $\{\lambda_{0}(q),\lambda_{k}^{\pm}(q)\}_{k=1}^{\infty}$ of spectral gaps it is valid the following inequalities:
+Spectra of the Hill-Schr\"{o}dinger operators are well defined by locating the spectrum gap endpoints.
+It is known that for the endpoints $\{\lambda_{0}(q),\lambda_{k}^{\pm}(q)\}_{k=1}^{\infty}$ of the spectrum gaps, we have the following inequalities: